Staines-upon-Thames: Transport and communications

 A third station in the town was opened on 2 November 1885.
 Staines West was the terminus of a single-track branch from the Great Western Main Line, constructed by the Staines and West Drayton Railway Company.
 Originally the intention had been to create a junction with the line from Datchet and for trains to serve the main Staines station, but inter-company rivalry meant that a separate facility was built instead.
-The freight yard closed under the Beeching Axe in the 1950s and passenger services ceased in March 1965.
+The freight yard closed in the 1950s and passenger services ceased in March 1965.
 Trains continued to run to the Staines fuel yard, at Staines West, until the early 1990s.

 During the second half of the 20th century, there were large-scale improvements to the road network around Staines.
 The A30 bypass was constructed in the early 1960s and included the building of Runnymede Bridge over the Thames.
 A second bridge, alongside the first, was required for the construction of the M25.
 The route of the motorway north of Staines was constrained by the Wraysbury Reservoir to the west and Staines Moor to the west.
 The Chertsey to Staines stretch of the M25 was opened in November 1981 with three lanes in each direction, but with a wide central reservation, allowing the road to be widened easily later.
 Four lanes in each direction were provided from outset between the A30 and the M4.

 The Staines air disaster occurred on 18 June 1972, when a Hawker Siddeley Trident, operated by British European Airways, crashed shortly after takeoff from Heathrow Airport.
 All 118 people aboard the aircraft, including the six crew members, were killed.
 Two memorials to all the victims were dedicated on 18 June 2004 in Staines.
 The first is a stained-glass window in St Mary's Church where an annual memorial service is held on 18 June.
 The second is a garden near the end of Waters Drive in the Moormede Estate, close to the accident site.